shwestrick/15740-s17-project/README.md

 }
 ```

+## Cache Coherence

+As with DeNovo<sup>[1](#choi-denovo)</sup>, we will reuse the shared LLC as a
+directory.
+That is, when a processor

 ## References

-<a name="fn1">1</a>:  _Choi, Byn, et al. "DeNovo: Rethinking the memory hierarchy for disciplined parallelism."
+<a name="choi-denovo">1</a>:  _Choi, Byn, et al. "DeNovo: Rethinking the memory hierarchy for disciplined parallelism."
 Parallel Architectures and Compilation Techniques (PACT), 2011 International Conference on.
 IEEE, 2011._

-<a name="fn2">2</a>: _Ros, Alberto, and Stefanos Kaxiras.
+<a name="ros-complexity">2</a>: _Ros, Alberto, and Stefanos Kaxiras.
 "Complexity-effective multicore coherence."
 Proceedings of the 21st international conference on Parallel architectures and compilation techniques.
 ACM, 2012._

-<a name="fn3">3</a>: _Shun, Julian, and Guy E. Blelloch.
+<a name="shun-hash">3</a>: _Shun, Julian, and Guy E. Blelloch.
 "Phase-concurrent hash tables for determinism."
 Proceedings of the 26th ACM Symposium on Parallelism in Algorithms and Architectures.
 ACM, 2014._